dotnet/csharpstandard/standard/statements.md

 A block may contain declaration statements ([§13.6](statements.md#136-declaration-statements)).
 The scope of a local variable or constant declared in a block is the block.

-Within a block, the meaning of a name used in an expression context shall always be the same ([§12.7.3.2](expressions.md#12732-invariant-meaning-in-blocks)).

 A block is executed as follows:

 - If the block is empty, control is transferred to the end point of the block.